 - Airfare to and from the Czech Republic

 - Trip insurance (you will need to provide verification that you have purchased trip insurance at the time of final payment)

-This trip is not for people who have trouble walking or doing stairs as many places do not have elevators.
-We will be walking on many uneven cobblestone streets and hills so bring good walking shoes.
+- This trip is not for people who have difficulty walking or doing stairs (many places do not have elevators).

 What to pack

-April usually is fair weather in the 60 to 80 degree range; it is, however, a good idea to also bring a raincoat or jacket in case the weather turns cold.
+September/October weather is usually fair in the 60- to 80-degree range; it is, however, a good idea to also bring a raincoat or jacket in case the weather turns cold or rainy.